Handmade Recycled Paper

 YES Resort A job resort in a near future reality of Atlantic City, New Jersey.
 The revitalized city looks to progressive values such as sustainability and economic empowerment to promote productive fun.
 At the YES Resort, jobs are the respite that the many unemployed or underemployed citizens of US Land seek.
 The resort feeds on collective sentiments of nostalgia for a “golden age”, but has exacerbated isolation in the name of specificity and individualism.

-Regina Viqueira is a NJ-based artist, educator, and co-owner of With Intentions Holistic Studio, a loving space for community to raise vibrations through holistic and creative practices.
-In her art and social practice, she often utilizes found, recycled, and reused materials, embracing considerations of access, consumerism, and environment.
-She is interested in aggrandizing the ubiquitous and exploring hybridity.
+Regina Viqueira (she/they) is a NJ-based artist, educator, and co-founder of With Intentions Holistic Studio, a loving space for community to raise vibrations through holistic and creative practices.
+In Regina’s art and social practice, she explores art as energy healing and play as art.
+She is interested in aggrandizing the ubiquitous.
 As an educator, she is passionate about challenging a singular ethos of contemporary art by celebrating a spectrum of cultural contexts.

 Regina Viqueira holds an MFA in Fine Arts from the School of Visual Arts (SVA) in New York, NY and a BA in Studio Art and Peace and Conflict Studies from the College of the Holy Cross in Worcester, MA.
 She has exhibited work at the Philippine Embassy in Washington, DC, El Museo del Barrio in New York City, and PULSE Art Fair in Miami, among other spaces.